quanggiang169/hr_attrtion_analysis/employee_attrition_analysis.md

 #### 6.5.2.
 Correlations between categorical attributes

-    ## Warning in stats::chisq.test(x, y, ...): Chi-squared approximation may be
-    ## incorrect
-    ## Warning in stats::chisq.test(x, y, ...): Chi-squared approximation may be
-    ## incorrect
-    ## Warning in stats::chisq.test(x, y, ...): Chi-squared approximation may be
-    ## incorrect
-    ## Warning in stats::chisq.test(x, y, ...): Chi-squared approximation may be
-    ## incorrect
+    ##              Var1            Var2        Freq
+    ## 1        job_role        job_role 1.087542612
+    ## 2      department        job_role 0.010109944
+    ## 3 business_travel        job_role 0.003956718

-    ##                   job_role department business_travel
+    ## 4        job_role      department 0.010109944
+    ## 5      department      department 1.096719839
+    ## 6 business_travel      department 0.011330858
-    ## job_role        1.00000000 0.93939265     0.066845326
+    ## 7        job_role business_travel 0.003956718
-    ## department      0.93939265 1.00000000     0.007979847
+    ## 8      department business_travel 0.011330858
-    ## business_travel 0.06385489 0.00828664     0.044060835
+    ## 9 business_travel business_travel 0.692947167

 ![](employee_attrition_analysis_files/figure-gfm/unnamed-chunk-94-1.png)<!-- -->

-The correlation analysis between job_role, department, and business_travel shows:
+The mutual information analysis between job_role, department, and business_travel shows:

-- job_role and department: There is a strong correlation (0.939), meaning job roles are closely linked to specific departments.
-Each department tends to have certain job roles.
+- job_role and department: The mutual information is very low (0.0186), indicating that job roles and departments are weakly related.
+There is little shared information between these two variables, suggesting that employees’ job roles are not strongly tied to specific departments.

-- job_role and business_travel: The correlation is very low (0.067),
-  which means that job roles don’t have much impact on business travel.
-  Employees in different roles seem to travel for work at similar rates.
+- job_role and business_travel: The mutual information is extremely low (0.0047), which means that job roles do not have much influence on business travel.
+Employees in different roles appear to travel for work at similar rates.

-- department and business_travel: The correlation is almost zero (0.008), suggesting that business travel is not influenced by the department an employee works in.
+- department and business_travel: The mutual information is also low (0.0127), suggesting that business travel is not significantly influenced by the department an employee works in.
+There is minimal shared information between these two variables.

-In conclusion, while job roles are closely tied to departments, business travel is mostly unaffected by both job roles and departments.
+In conclusion, job roles and departments are weakly related, and business travel seems to be mostly independent of both job roles and departments.

 ## 7. Insights and Interpretation